nelson123-lab/my-Data-Science-learnings/Machine Learning/Interview Questions.md

   = w - alpha * 1/m * sum((sigmoid(z)-y)*x)
   = w - alpha * 1/m * sum((sigmoid(w*x)-y)*x)
 - This is the weight update rule for logistic regression using gradient descent.
 We can use this rule to iteratively update the weights until convergence.

+What are Eigeon values and Eigen vector in PCA?
+- In Principal Component Analysis (PCA), eigenvalues and eigenvectors are used to transform the original data into a new coordinate system that captures the         maximum amount of variance in the data.

+- Eigenvalues represent the amount of variance explained by each principal component.
+They are the scaling factor for the corresponding eigenvectors and indicate   the importance of each principal component in explaining the variance in the data.
+The larger the eigenvalue, the more important the corresponding principal       component is in capturing the variance in the data.

+- Eigenvectors represent the direction of the principal components.
+They are the vectors that do not change direction when the data is transformed into the new     coordinate system.
+Each eigenvector corresponds to a principal component, and the length of the eigenvector represents the importance of the corresponding         principal component.
+The direction of the eigenvector indicates the direction of the maximum variance in the data.

+- To perform PCA, we first calculate the covariance matrix of the data.
+We then calculate the eigenvectors and eigenvalues of the covariance matrix.
+The             eigenvectors are sorted in descending order of their corresponding eigenvalues, and the top k eigenvectors are selected to form the new coordinate system.
+The     data is then transformed into the new coordinate system by multiplying it with the eigenvectors.

+- PCA is a powerful technique for dimensionality reduction and feature extraction.
+It can be used to reduce the dimensionality of high-dimensional data while       preserving the most important information.
+By selecting the top k principal components, we can reduce the dimensionality of the data to k dimensions while         retaining the maximum amount of variance in the data.